AgentMC/Sao20/Translate/En/Part2.md

 Kirito instantly shook his head.

 "No, there is no direct relationship.
-But...... people who live in Underworld are can become like Raios when one's mind is subjected to extreme loads."
+But...... people who live in Underworld can end it like Raios when one's mind is subjected to extreme loads."

 "Eh……"